-Alpha .3 FORMATS AND ABBREVIATIONS
+ALPHA SUBSECTION 3 FORMATS AND ABBREVIATIONS

-Sections of text are enclosed in boxes; they are descriptions of action, places, and things the PCs encounter.
-Read boxed text aloud to the players.
-You can also refer back to boxed text for descriptions later.
+Sections of text are in bold-faced type; they are descriptions of action, places, and things the PCs encounter.
+Read bolded text aloud to the players.

+You can refer back to bold text for descriptions later.